Mountain bike tours

 Turn-by-turn directions

-From Andermatt, follow the Reuss along the Andermatt golf course, stopping first at Hospental, one of Switzerland's most beautiful villages and then at Zumdorf, the country's smallest village.
-Continue on to Realp and the eastern ramp of the Furka Pass, via the Urseren plain.
-The climb to the pass is a steady and demanding one, with a 900 m ascent over 12 km.
-At the summit, cross the cantonal border before tackling the first bends of the descent.
-At 2,200 m, you’ll reach the Rhône glacier, the river you'll follow for many kilometres.
-Pass the Hotel Belvédère and continue your descent, winding your way down to Gletsch and on to the Goms valley (Conches).
-In front of you, the Alpine landscape is replaced by forests and finally opens out onto the picturesque expanse of the upper Goms valley and the plateau of Ulrichen, the stopover town on your route.
+From Andermatt, follow the Reuss along the Andermatt golf course and make a first stop at Hospental, one of the most beautiful villages in Switzerland, then at Zumdorf, the smallest village in the country.
+Then continue your route towards Realp and the east ramp of the Furka Pass, passing through the Urseren plain.
+The ascent to the pass, steady and demanding, includes 900 meters of elevation gain over twelve kilometers.
+At the top, cross the cantonal border before tackling the first bends of the descent.
+At 2200 meters altitude, you arrive at the Rhone glacier, a river you will follow for many kilometers.
+Pass in front of the Belvédère hotel and continue your descent along the hairpin bends, before heading towards Gletsch and, further on, towards the Goms valley (Conches).
+In front of you, the alpine landscape is replaced by forests and eventually opens onto the picturesque expanse of the upper Goms valley and the Ulrichen plateau, the stage town of your route.

 Start